lix-project/lix/doc/manual/rl-next/remove-xp-fetch-closure-.md

 Both use cases are somewhat of an antipattern in Nix semantics.
-If the user cannot fetch a program directly via the substituter mechanism and fall back to local build, this is a feature AND a misconfiguration.
+If the user cannot fetch a program directly via the substituter mechanism and fall back to local build, this is a feature *and* a misconfiguration.
 If the user cannot build certain derivations because they are too expensive, the build directives should pass `-j0` or similar.